-Infection with A. invadans is transmitted horizontally.
-The A. invadans zoospores can be horizontally transmitted from one fish to another through the water supply.
-It is believed that only the secondary zoospores or free-swimming stage zoospores are capable of attaching to the damaged skin of fish and germinating into hyphae.
-If the secondary zoospores cannot find the susceptible species or encounter unfavourable conditions, they can encyst in the pond environment.
-The cysts may wait for conditions that favour their transformation into tertiary generations of zoospores that are also in the free-swimming stage.
-The encysting property of A. invadans may play an importance role in the cycle of outbreaks in endemic areas.
+EUS is transmitted horizontally.
+The Aphanomyces zoospores can be horizontally transmitted from one fish to another through the water supply.
+It is believed that only the zoospores are capable of attaching to the damaged skin of fish and germinating into hyphae.
+If the zoospores cannot find the susceptible species or encounter unfavourable conditions, they can form secondary zoospores.
+The secondary zoospores can encyst in the water or pond environment waiting for conditions that favour the activation of the spores.
+How the Aphanomyces pathogen or its spores survive after the outbreak is still unclear as outbreaks usually occur about the same time every year in endemic areas.